RavensbourneWebMedia/Interactive-Narratives/sessions/01/readme.md

 and involving multiple users.
 Storytelling today is almost like designing a wicked problem itself.’
 Jörgen Van Der Sloot

+**Start by reading this article:** https://alistapart.com/article/building-nonlinear-narratives-for-the-web

 * All media are equal
 * All media work together to tell the story
 * Each type of media presents its own unique viewpoint
 * Rich media world - work together to create their own universe...
 * Not an adaptation
 * Doesn’t just re-tell the same story
-* Transmedia: you only get the full story by consuming all the media.
+* **Trans-media: you only get the full story by consuming all the media.**
 * Picture, text, film, audio, updates, blogs, characters n Fit together like a jigsaw

 ### Why are we doing this?